It is possible to max all Persona 5 Royal confidants without a New-Game run.

 7. On Social Stats

-Social Stats are extremely important in Persona 5 Royal.
-They are also the single biggest reason why you wouldn’t have enough time to work on your confidants.
+Socials stats are easily the single biggest reason why you wouldn’t have enough time to work on all Persona 5 Royal confidants.

 Many confidants also have Social Stats minimum requirements before you can rank up.
 Making things more complicated is the fact that certain confidants give Social Stats boosts post interactions as well.